Home Spotlight CV vs. Resume: What’s the Difference and Which One You Need?

 What Does a CV Include?

-A CV can be categorized into three sections.
-These include the core section, the optional section and supplementary documents.
+A CV can be categorized into three sections: the core section, the optional section and supplementary documents.

 Core SectionOptional Section